 Bottom Line on Nikola Stock

-As for TSLA, I continue to expect great progress on many fronts as the company leads the world’s transition to sustainable energy.
+Both NKLA and TSLA stocks are down currently, which could be a good time to buy.
+For TSLA specifically, I continue to expect great progress on many fronts as the company leads the world’s transition to sustainable energy.

 *This post has been updated from an original version.